 We believe that high quality performance is a direct impact of high quality leadership; for this reason, it priorities support for leaders at all levels, whether through school accountability structures or through working across the Trust.

 Examples of support would include the provision of middle leading training, links across subjects within the Trust and focused work from Trust leaders.
-We supplemented this support by actively recruiting new leaders (both at governance and school level) to strengthen teams, ensuring clear lines of accountability.
+The Trust also provides cross Trust training opportunities and uses Review Days to allow subject or pastoral leads to review provision across the Trust.
+We supplement this support by actively recruiting new leaders (both at governance and school level) to strengthen teams, ensuring clear lines of accountability.

 The Trust also runs executive team meetings (CEO and Headteachers), with sharing of common issues or concerns to take a way forward.
 The CEO's work includes supporting the Headteacher and/or senior leaders through a period of transition.
 Sharing of resources, formal joint commissioning, and joint problem-solving are all focused on the benefits this brings to our schools and our children.

 We aim to promote and support the highest standards of local education.
 This includes children's academic progress as well as their personal development.